AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 # Creating your First App Builder Application

-In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and develop a App Builder Application.
+In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and develop an App Builder Application.
 1. Setting up Local Environment
 1. Creating a new Project on [Adobe Developer Console](/console)
 1. Signing in from the [CLI](https://github.com/adobe/aio-cli)
 1. Bootstrapping new App using [CLI](https://github.com/adobe/aio-cli)
-1. Anatomy of a App Builder Application
+1. Anatomy of an App Builder Application
 1. Developing the Application
 1. Deploying the Application